A Hypertoroidal Covering for Perfect Color Equivariance: Experiments

 We plot the saturation equivariance error as a function of the saturation group order $M\in\left\{3,5,7,9,11,15\right\}$ in Figure~\ref{fig:HTCNN_LCERLiftingErrorCard}.
-The average error of our model is $4.66\times10^{-6}$ and the average error of LCER is $0.445$.
+The average error of $\mathbb{T}^{3}$CEN is $4.66\times10^{-6}$ and the average error of LCER is $0.445$.
 We attribute this difference in equivariance error to the lifting error of LCER.
-We quantitatively measure the lifting error of the proposed group actions using the mean of the difference $\|x-\phi(g^{-1},\phi(g,x))\|$.
-The lifting error of our model and LCER are compared Figure~\ref{fig:HTCNN_LiftingError}, where our lifting error is six orders of magnitude lower than LCER.
+We measure the lifting error of the proposed group actions using the mean of the difference $\|x-\phi(g^{-1},\phi(g,x))\|$.
+The lifting error of $\mathbb{T}^{3}$CEN and LCER are compared Figure~\ref{fig:HTCNN_LiftingError}, where our lifting error is six orders of magnitude lower than LCER.